 Also, it wasn’t a hard treatment.
 There really weren’t any side effects.
 It was basically an injection.
-I would have to go for seven days in a row again, every three weeks.
+I would have to go for 7 days in a row again, every 3 weeks.

 What were the results of the immunotherapy trial?

-Unfortunately it didn’t work for me.
+Unfortunately, it didn’t work for me.
 It was not successful.
-Basically while I was on this immunotherapy trial, and this is at the National Institutes of Health over the summer, there was a mass again in my esophagus that started to grow.
-So if you have more than 20-percent growth on this trial, you can’t be on the trial.
+Basically, while I was on this immunotherapy trial — and this is at the National Institutes of Health over the summer — there was a mass again in my esophagus that started to grow.
+If you have more than 20% growth on this trial, you can’t be on the trial.